Rasheed Araeen: Activism and institutional critique

-Araeen from the early 1970s was among the first cultural practitioners to voice the need of artists of African, Latin American and Asian origins to be represented in British cultural institutions.
-He curated exhibitions; initiated and published a number of journals; and produced art installations and community-based artistic projects.
+Araeen from the early 1970s was among the first cultural practitioners to voice the need for artists of African, Latin American, and Asian origins to be represented in British cultural institutions.
+He curated exhibitions; initiated and published several journals; and produced art installations and community-based artistic projects.

-Before founding the journal Black Phoenix in 1972, he joined the Black Panther Movement, and then wrote "Preliminary Notes For A Black Manifesto" in 1975–76.
-He established a black voice in the British arts through his activities as a publisher, writer, and artist.
-In 1988 he curated the exhibition The Essential Black Art.
+Before founding the journal Black Phoenix in 1972, he joined the Black Panther Movement and then wrote "Preliminary Notes For A Black Manifesto" in 1975–76.
+He established a black voice as a publisher, writer, and artist in the British arts.
+In 1988, he curated the exhibition The Essential Black Art.
 This provided a foretaste of The Other Story, a larger 1989 exhibition featuring artists including Araeen himself, Frank Bowling, Sonia Boyce, Eddie Chambers, Uzo Egonu, Mona Hatoum, Lubaina Himid, Gavin Jantjes, Donald Locke, David Medalla, Ronald Moody, Ahmed Parvez, Ivan Peries, Keith Piper, F. N. Souza and Aubrey Williams.
 A groundbreaking exhibition of British African, Caribbean and Asian modernism, The Other Story was mounted at the Hayward Gallery, South Bank Centre, and went on to Wolverhampton Art Gallery and Manchester City Art Gallery and Cornerhouse.

-In 2001 Araeem was invited by the Kunsthaus Bregenz in Austria to publish his institutional critique of the present art museum in the publication The Museum as Arena.
+In 2001, Araeem was invited by the Kunsthaus Bregenz in Austria to publish his institutional critique of the present art museum in the publication The Museum as Arena.
 Araeen published the outcome of his private correspondence with the Ikon Gallery in Birmingham, which had asked him to join an exhibition in 1980 (also published in Rasheed Araeen, Making Myself Visible).
 His proposal was declined when the other ten artists refused to show their work alongside his.
-Their opposition not only manifested cultural conflicts, but was also meant to defend the purity of the gallery space where Araeen had proposed to perform the slaughter and consumption of a goat (according to a Muslim ritual).
+Their opposition not only manifested cultural conflicts but was also meant to defend the purity of the gallery space where Araeen had proposed to perform the slaughter and consumption of a goat (according to a Muslim ritual).
 Along with the actual performance, he had announced that he would display and tear up "the pages of a contemporary art history book".
 Thus, the action directed against the exclusionary aesthetics of the art gallery was complemented with a rejection of the official story of modernist art and avant-garde history.
 Araeen's main key writings were edited in Spanish by curator José-Carlos Mariátegui and Metales Pesados, as Del Cero al Infinito: Escritos de Arte y Lucha.
-In 2019 he opened Shamiyaana, a restaurant/space in Stoke Newington, where people can enjoy simple, vibrant, nourishing, low-cost food in an environment purpose-designed for conversation and eating.
+In 2019, Araeen opened Shamiyaana, a restaurant/space in Stoke Newington, where people can enjoy simple, vibrant, nourishing, low-cost food in an environment purpose-designed for conversation and eating.